Skip to content

 Summary

-Managing the App & browser control section allows you to customize your security visibility.
+Managing the App & browser control section lets you customize how you see your security settings.
 By understanding features like SmartScreen, reputation-based protection, and PUA blocking, you can better secure your Windows 11 device.
 Whether you are hiding these settings for administrative control or simply learning how they work, you now have the tools to manage your system security effectively.
 For more details, visit the official Microsoft documentation.

 Does App & browser control affect third-party browsers?